lee7632/pyroprocessing_discrete.event.simulation/documentation/fuel.fabrication/variables.md

 <li>false_alarm_identifier=dummy to indicate whether to use system false alarm or kmp false alarm
 <li> _false_alarm_filename=name of file to output
 <li>_false_alarm_test=difference in selected material quantities...compared to threshold to trigger false alarm
+<li>_failure_time=time record to determine equipment failure; if there is a failure, failure_time resets to 0; i.e., there is a new probability distribution
 <li>file_=part of the file names for saving, opening, writing, etc.; i.e., file_tree is directory structure
 <li>filename=same thing
 </ul>